How to interpret signs and symbols to guide myself?

 My relationship with the kingfisher outside my cabin is one small moment in a much larger picture.

-A practice for visionaries looking for signs
+A practice for understanding signs and symbols

 1. Notice: first, simply name what happens